jcroona/mockito/report.md

    * Are the results clear?
     Yes, the results for the complexity is quite clear.

+### This is the 10 most complex functions,ordered by cyclomatic complexity.The first number is nloc.
+The second number is CC.
     1. 52     25    525      1      56 ReturnsEmptyValues::returnValueFor@77-132@src/main/java/org/mockito/internal/stubbing/defaultanswers/ReturnsEmptyValues.java

     2. 85     21    722      1      95 SubclassBytecodeGenerator::mockClass@81-175@src/main/java/org/mockito/internal/creation/bytebuddy/SubclassBytecodeGenerator.java